External access to Containers

 - Using TensorBoard to view machine learning visualizations

-Run:AI is based on Kubernetes.
+Run:ai is based on Kubernetes.
 Kubernetes offers an abstraction of the container's location.
 This complicates the exposure of ports.
-Kubernetes offers a number of alternative ways to go about it:
+Kubernetes offers several options:

 |Port Forwarding||Simple port forwarding allows access to the container via local and/or remote port.||None|